-In the work on the RE:Agenda, the field's stakeholders identified key research and innovation areas where Sweden needs to invest in order to create competitiveness and attractiveness and contribute to the transition to sustainable resource use.
+In the work on the RE:Agenda, the field's stakeholders • Reliable technical solutions. identified key research and innovation areas where Sweden needs to invest in order to create competitiveness and attractiveness and contribute to the transition to sustainable resource use.